Thoracic Malignancies - Board Review Summary

 - ADRIATIC made adjuvant durvalumab standard after LS-SCLC CRT.

 - ES-SCLC PCI is now optional in the MRI-surveillance era because Takahashi failed to confirm the earlier EORTC survival benefit.
+The substantial risk of brain metastases justifies strict MRI surveillance + salvage SRS to spare ~50% of patients from whole-brain toxicity.

 - HA-PCI is reasonable with strong QA and memantine, but the randomized data are mixed.